spatie/laravel-resource-links/docs/endpoints/passing-parameters.md

     ->parameters(['user' => User::first(), 'post' => Post::first()]);
 ```

-Lastly, the parameters function can be called as many times as you want:
+Lastly, `parameters` can be called as many times as you want:

 ```php
 $endpoints